PSESS2020/Vimsu_prototype/README.md

     Vimsu-Server listening on port 5000 . . .
     Connected to Database

-To host VIMSU locally on browser, open your browser and enter `http://localhost:5000/`.
+To access your locally hosted VIMSU-instance with your browser, open your browser and enter `http://localhost:5000/`.
 The following browsers are currently supported:
 - Google Chrome Version 84.0.4147.125 or newer
 - Microsoft Edge Version 84.0.522.59 or newer
 - Opera Version 70.0.3728.71 or newer

-## Starting a conference with VIMSU
+## Starting a Conference with VIMSU
 After VIMSU is sucessfully hosted, there are certain things you need to know before starting a conference.

+### Creating an Account and Accessing the Conference
+You can create an account and access the conference by following the steps below:

+1. Go to the VIMSU homepage
+2. Click the `Register` button
+3. Enter your username and e-mail address and click the `Verify` button (the entered information will not actualy be verified)
+4. Fill out the rest of the registration form and click the `Register Now` button
+5. Click the yellow button that says `Enter Conference >>`

+After you have created an account, you will be able to use it to log into any VIMSU instance that uses the same database as the once you created your account on.

-### Uploading lectures
+### Uploading Lectures
 You can upload lectures by following the steps below:

 1. Go to the VIMSU homepage and log into your account.